Al366io/Al366io/README.md

-Hi 👋 My name is Alessio Nannipieri
+Hi 👋 I'm Alessio !
 ===================================

 I'm a passionate software engineer, with a focus on backend development, testing and API design.